 - After a competitive tender, CEG were awarded a license to develop the hydropower potential of the Ajdjaristsqali River and its tributaries in the Autonomous Republic of Adjara, in South Western Georgia, close to the Turkish border.
 The Ajaristsqali hydropower project is expected to supply the Georgian and Turkish power systems with clean renewable energy.
-The project will also enable Georgia to use more of its energy resources to meet electricity demand during the winter.
-The project is expected to have an installed capacity of 175-400 MW.
-The final design will be based on the recommendations in the feasibility study.
-It is planned that up to 2 hydropower stations (Shuakhevi HPP and Koromkheti HPP) with an average annual production output of 500-1200 GWh.
-The Khertvisi Scheme will not be pursued by AGL and should not be considered when reading this report. - The estimated construction cost is between \$300-700 million.
-If developed as planned, the Adjaristsqali project will be one of the largest foreign direct investment projects in Georgia to date, and a main contributor to export earnings for the country.
-The aim is that the Adjaristsqali project will contribute to regional employment opportunities for local people as well as significant tax income to the municipalities in the region where the project will be developed. - Approximately 15km of road were finally constructed along with another 2km of various sections widened to accommodate the CP.
+It will enable Georgia to use more of its energy resources to meet electricity demand during the winter.
+It is expected to have an installed capacity of 185 MW and 2 hydropower stations (Shuakhevi HPP 175 MW and a small Skhalta HPP 10 MW).
+AGL is seeking ADB financing for the Adjaristsqali Hydropower Project (the Project). - Approximately 15km of road were finally constructed along with another 2km of various sections widened to accommodate the CP.
 Local people from the affected villages were recruited and trained to complete the works.
-Photographs in the rear of this document highlight live works being undertaken by local people. - AGL are formally training people from affected villages and have constructed and registered a training facility in the Shuakhevi Municipality to prepare people for potential employment on the Shuakhevi HEPP Scheme.
+Photographs at the end of this document highlight live works being undertaken by local people. - AGL have constructed and registered a training facility in the Shuakhevi Municipality and formally trained about 600 people from affected families to prepare people for potential Project employment.
+To date about 166 trainees have been gainfully employed by AGL and its contractors.